googleworkspace/google-chat-samples/python/card-app/README.md

      **Google Chat API** page, enter the URL for the deployed version of the app into the **Bot URL** text box.

-## Interact with the bot
+## Interact with the app

-Either add and @mention the app in a room or in a direct mention to engage with the bot.
+Either add and @mention the app in a room or in a direct mention to engage with the app.

-In the message to the bot, send a list of the widgets for the app to send back.
+In the message to the app, send a list of the widgets for the app to send back.
 For example, if you want the app to send a header and a text paragraph widget, type 'header textparagraph'.